 Creating a digital marketing plan for your dental office is key to your success in marketing your practice online.
-Step 1 is to set a goal.
+Step 1 of our dental digital marketing guide is to set a goal.
 You can think about your marketing campaign as a meeting with your team at your office.
 If you gather everyone together and open your mouth, your meeting will go well if you have a point to the meeting.
 You need to know what you want the meeting to accomplish and that’s the equivalent of having a goal for your dental digital marketing plan.
 Sticking with that analogy: how do you know if your message got through to the team一that they understood the instructions and are implementing the directions that you gave them?
-You have to track your results.
+Whether you’re a TMJ dentist, a sleep dentist, or a cosmetic dentist, you have to track your results.
 You have to measure specific actions and outcomes in order to know if your digital marketing is accomplishing its goal.

 Step 2 in a Dentist’s Digital Marketing Plan: What do You Measure?